 For additional information concerning the Family Medicine Core Clerkship requirements: https://mycourses2.mcgill.ca/

 Procedures for selecting a Family Medicine Clerkship rotation:

 - All students should attend the clerkship orientation session in January of 2nd year.
 This meeting will provide you with information on how to make your choices.

 - Every student must complete the online registration form from the Faculty of Medicine by the requested due date to choose the urban and rural family medicine sites.

-- Students wishing to do a rotation outside of the McGill system must indicate their intent on the on-line choice form, which will be returned to the Department of Family Medicine.
+- Students wishing to do a rural rotation outside of the McGill system must indicate their intent on the on-line choice form, which will be returned to the Department of Family Medicine.